 Natural fibres are great for both the environment and your skin.
-Mix up your wardrobe with bamboo and flax-made linen from Zhai Eco, and you’ll be helping to stave off global warming, while keeping your cool in Singapore’s tropical humidity.
+Mix up your wardrobe with bamboo and flax-made linen from Zhai, and you’ll be helping to stave off global warming while keeping your cool in Singapore’s tropical humidity.
 How exactly?
-Natural fibres are a renewable resource that breaks down naturally, helping prevent the clearing of land for cultivation and doesn’t choke up the environment when disposed.
+Natural fibres are a renewable resource that breaks down naturally, helping prevent the clearing of land for cultivation and doesn’t choke up the environment when disposed of.

 Moisture-wicking and air permeability are key, and you’ll find plenty of both across a full fashion range.
 We’re talking dresses, cardigans, slit skirts, culottes — even hoodies for your sporting needs.
-Get your man in on the act with Zhai’s range of classic short- and long-sleeved tops.
+Get hubby in on the act with Zhai’s range of classic short- and long-sleeved tops.

 Text: Chip Chen and Ho Guo Xiong